Emrion/bin-upgrade/README.md

 It has two features:
 - Comment out selected lines in the config files (and uncomment them once the upgrade is finished).
-- Execute some commands of your choice at a given stage of the procedure.
+- Execute some commands of your choice at a given stage of the procedure (also called "hooks").

 It needs a configuration file where you put your actions (see bin-upgrade.conf.example).